Search

 What is an automated external defibrillator (AED)?

-What happens after a cardiac arrest?
+What happens after a sudden cardiac arrest?

 Watch David’s cardiac arrest survivor story